-For 2021 a total of 288,000 bbls of hedged oil settled for at a loss of \$5.4 million, compared to the prior year profit on hedge contracts on 381,000 bbls of \$4.7 million.
-The average protected floor price of the settled hedges for 2021 reduced to \$46/bbl (2020:\$51/bbl) as a result of hedges required to be executed in 2020 during the low oil price futures environment.
-WTI swap contracts comprised 83% of the settled oil price hedges in 2021 with the balance being WTI zero cost collar contracts.
-The hedged volume represented 87% of net production (70% of WI) production for 2021.
+A total of 174,000 bbls (2021: 288,000 bbls) of hedged oil settled for at a loss of \$5.2 million, compared to the prior year loss of \$5.4 million.
+The average protected floor price of the settled hedges for 2022 increased to \$50/bbl (2021: \$46/bbl) as a result of hedges executed in late 2021 and 2022 with the rising oil price futures environment.
+WTI swap contracts comprised 41% (2021: 83%) of the settled oil price hedges in 2022 with the balance being WTI zero cost collar (ZCC) contracts with a weighted average put (floor) price of US\$49/bbl and importantly, an average call (ceiling) price of US\$75/bbl.
+The Company benefited from the policy to re-weight its hedge profile to ZCC hedge contracts as the Company maintained the upside above the average floor price up to the call price (ceiling price) whilst being protected in the event the oil price fell below the ZCC floor price.

-The majority of the hedge loss for 2021 resulted from hedge contracts taken out during the low oil futures pricing environment in 2020 and 2021.
+The majority of the hedge loss for 2022 resulted from hedge contracts taken out to meet the minimum hedging terms under the Macquarie Facility during the low oil futures pricing environment in 2020 and 2021.

-During 2021, the Company executed additional oil price hedges (207,500 bbls for production to occur between January 2022 to December 2024) primarily using WTI zero cost collars.
+During 2022, the Company executed additional oil price hedges (141,000 bbls for production to occur between January 2022 to December 2025) as follows